KERRHAM/Mobile-Mechanic/README.md

      * From the source section drop-down menu, select the master branch.

      * Once the Master branch has been selected, The page provided the link to the completed website.

+# Credits
+Content

+   * My Mentor was very helpful with the planning of this project.

+   * The code for the drop-down menu was taken from The CI [Love Running](https://kerrham.github.io/love-running/) Project

+Media

+   * All my images were aquired from the website [pexels](https://www.pexels.com/).